 Since the creation of the world’s first ETF in Canada in 1990, ETFs have become very popular for their low-cost, diversified investment offerings.

-With several hundred ETFs in Canada offered by different portfolio managers such as Vanguard, BMO, Horizons, and BlackRock, investors now have an endless option of ETFs that meet their needs.
+With several hundred ETFs in Canada offered by different portfolio managers such as Vanguard, BMO, Horizons, and BlackRock, investors now have endless options for ETFs that meet their needs.

 And in the world of ETFs, all-in-one ETFs, like XGRO, stand out for their unique feature that makes it possible for anyone (irrespective of their investing knowledge) to build a diversified portfolio with only one security.